Thesis

 Competition

-However, building and maintaining an internal feature store is costly and often not a core competency.
-Tecton CEO Mike Del Balso, in an interview with Contrary Research, noted:
+However, building and maintaining an internal feature store is costly and often not a core competency for many organizations.
+Tecton CEO Mike Del Balso highlighted this challenge, stating:

 "We're seeing huge demand for streaming.
 It's finally real, and it's going mainstream.
 We're going to see it grow even more because there are so many low-hanging fruits we've plucked...
 More and more people are doing machine learning in production, and most cases have to be streamed."

-Database or streaming solution providers aim to solve the core problem of building real-time feature pipelines and feature stores.
-However, they do not typically provide the other solutions around feature governance and orchestration that Tecton provides as a feature platform.
+Database and streaming solution providers form a third category of competitors.
+These companies aim to solve the core problem of building real-time feature pipelines and feature stores, though they typically don't provide the broader feature governance and orchestration capabilities that Tecton offers.
+Notable players in this space include:

-Materialize, founded in 2019, offers a streaming SQL database, and raised a $60 million Series C in September 2021.
-Materialize aims to make it easy for businesses to use streaming data in real-time.
+Materialize: Materialize, founded in 2019, offers a streaming SQL database.
+It raised a $60 million Series C at an undisclosed valuation in September 2021 which brought its total funding to $100.5 million.
+Materialize aims to make it easy for businesses to use streaming data in real time.
 Materialize’s streaming database is actively marketed as a real-time feature store.
+Materialize competes with Tecton by offering real-time streaming and data transformation capabilities that can be used for feature engineering in machine learning applications.

 Business Model